 4. Buying “cute” animals instead of animals with a purpose or even a dual purpose

 Angora bunnies are cute.
 Alpacas are cute.
 Baby goats are cute.
-Its easy to fill your farm with cuteness and forget that these animals are your livelihood.
-Almost every animal at Joybilee Farm fills a dual purpose — usually fiber and meat.
-In order to pay for the feed we need to get both.
+It’s easy to fill your farm with cuteness and forget that these animals are your livelihood.
+Almost every animal at Joybilee Farm fills a dual purpose — usually fibre and meat.
+To pay for the feed, we need to get both.

 Ask yourself, before you buy, will the output from this animal repay me for the inputs of time, food and shelter that I will have by owning it?
 I know this sounds materialistic, but no matter how much you love an animal there are costs to taking care of it.
 Don’t be like the homesteaders that run out of cash and can’t afford to feed their “pets” through a hard winter.
 It’s not fair to you nor the animal.
 Evaluate your homestead and avoid double homestead mistakes of over-burdening your family with animal care of animals that don’t have a big enough purpose.